 When school is in session it's a good time to job search for both high school and college student looking for work.
 Many students only work during the summer, meaning that a lot of jobs may open up once the new semester starts.
 Job seekers seeking employment may soon find themselves with even more options for part-time work.

 Do you live in a college town?
-If so, know that employers will soon be ramping up their hiring, as students return to campus.
+If so, note that employers will soon be ramping up their hiring as students return to campus for the new semester.
 But even if you live outside of college areas, you have plenty of options for employment.
-For example, many summer employees are headed back to school and will have to leave their seasonal job, which may mean more job openings.
+Many summer employees are headed back to school and will have to leave their seasonal jobs, which may mean more job openings for you.

 Snagajob, the leading hourly job site for job seekers and employers, has spent a lot of time speaking with employers and hearing from Snagajob Hired members about what’s working and what’s not.
 They have picked up some insider tips to help get land a job, no matter where you live or what you’d like to do for work.

 Kim Costa, Snagajob Job Search Coach, has some advice for workers who are searching for that perfect back-to-school job.

 Chances are that you know of a business that is either losing employees to school or that will be ramping up hiring for the fall.
 Online job search engines can help you locate opportunities in your geographic area.
 If you happen to be in a store or restaurant that you wouldn't mind working for, it doesn't hurt to ask if they need any extra help.

 Tell all your friends and family that you are looking for a job and ask that they keep an eye out for you.
 It helps if you can be specific about what you're looking for, and don't stop looking until you get a job.
 We often hear from job seekers that they applied to a few jobs and then waited until they heard back before they started searching again.